gruler05/globus-status-tracker/README.md

 The entire project is made in codesandbox so there would be no need of building the project so it will also eliminate all the weird Node version dependency issues.
 If you have any other questions you can email me at bansodegaurav@gmail.com

 You don't need to build the project, you can test it and check the code in codesandbox directly.
+[Click here](#building-and-running-project-locally) just in case you want it locally

 ## How to build/run the Project